 Remember your first goal attract a money partner, a reputation as a savvy investor is going to help that.
-They key word is resource.
+The key word is resource.
 You’re not trying to show you’re an expert by talking a big game.
-Be interested in other’s real estate transactions, be genuine and helpful, and they’ll be the ones to speak your praises.
+Be interested in others’ real estate transactions, be genuine and helpful, and they’ll be the ones to speak your praises.

-Personal note: Several friends of mine have taken the leap in real estate investing and leverage some of my experience over the years.
-I can honestly say these friends are now some of my biggest resources for information and have more than returned the favor ten-fold.
+Several friends of mine have taken the leap in real estate investing and leveraged some of my experience over the years.
+I can honestly say these friends are now some of my biggest resources for information and have more than returned the favor tenfold.
 Now we are all building real estate empires together.
 Givers Get.

-Step 4: Turn Every Conversation to Real Estate
+Step 4: Turn Every Conversation into Real Estate

-People need to know that you invest in real estate.
+People need to know that you invest in real estate, so tell them.